WeissDev/feedreader-testing-p6/README.md

 If you open the application.
 You notice a section at the bottom which is named "Jasmine".
 In that section you can see all the test suites I wrote and see if they pass the test or not.

+The test suites can be found in jasmine/spec/feedreader.js

  You can have a look at it <a href="http://weissdev.github.io/feedreader-testing-p6/">here</a>.

 ### Resources used to complete this project